Blue Stinger – 1998 Developer Interview

 We had also planned to work with American developers, and we had them send us reference materials, which we used to help us select textures.
 Back in 1985, I think, there was that first wave sci-fi boom in Japan, with movies like The Thing.
 I was super into it all of it.
 I had a part-time job on a TV production then, and I actually helped plan one of those sci-fi TV shows in Japan.
 A lot of special fx experts came to Japan then to help out.
 They were extremely friendly and I remember them saying how they’d like to work together someday.
 Of course I was just a student then so I didn’t take it very seriously, but here I was 12 years later, starting Project BS, so I called them up.
 “Hey… remember how we talked about working together?”
 And to my surprise they replied, “We remember!
 Let’s do it!”

 Yokoyama: A plan 12 years in the making… amazing!

 Nishigaki: Well, our conversation then didn’t get into any particulars. (laughs) But we were making a 3D game, and as with movie production, having real miniatures and models—things that give you that “analog” feel—is very important.
-Digital technology is continuing to evolve, but I still think its important to also have people on your team who are capable of creating things of an “analog”, or non-digital nature.
+Digital technology is continuing to evolve, but I still think it's important to have people on your team who are capable of creating things of an “analog”, or non-digital nature.
 They were also interested in the cutting edge technology of video games.

 Unlike with Hollywood movies, Japanese video games are first released in Japan.
 So the Dreamcast came out here, but it wouldn’t be another year until it was released in America.
 That being the case, we decided to to do the Blue Stinger development here in Japan.